tymons/buzz-based-anomaly/README.md

   - MFCC (_mfcc_)

 #### Contrastive Autoencoders

+>Mind that for contrastive learning `--contrastive_data_folder` argument should be passed.
+All data from contrastive data folder will be transformed to feature passed as 1st argument of train script.
+Contrastive data will be shuffled and truncated to the length of original dataset.

 - :x: Contrastive Autoencoder (_IN_PROGRESS_)
 - :white_check_mark: Contrastive Variational Autoencoder (_contrastive_vae_)
+  - Periodogram (_periodogram_)

 ## Docker support

 Repo has ready to use docker images at [dockerhub/tymonzz](https://hub.docker.com/repository/docker/tymonzz/buzz-based-anomaly)